chiiyokii/AI_Project/README.md

 Dataset from kaggle we will use : [DatasetOfHousingPrice](https://www.kaggle.com/datasets/cheneblanc/housing-prices-35-fr)

 This dataset is composed of 10 columns: selling date, gps coordinates, position on x axis, position on y axis,category (e.g. house or condo), area of living, area of the land, number of rooms, the shape of the building and the price.
-We have numerical features : selling date,square meters, number of rooms and the position and also boolean features such as if it is a house or an condo.
+We have numerical features : selling date,square meters, number of rooms and the position and also boolean features such as if it is a house or an condo.We chose this dataset because the features it has are really interesting and the values are values from real houses in Ille et Vilaine so the price prediction makes more sense in this configuration.

 After analyzing the content of the dataset, we noticed that some of the features were not usefull, indeed having the gps position and the position on x and y axis is not necessary.
 Thus we decided not to use the gps coordinates along with the shape of the house.